 Per the License and Royalty Agreement with Lifecell, there is a \$1 Million cap on the amount of royalties due to the Company per year and a \$10 Million cap on the amount of royalties due to the Company for the term of the License and Royalty Agreement.
 The cap(s) are calculated based on Lifecell's fiscal year end, March 31st.
 As of the end of the Company's fiscal year ended November 30, 2015, Lifecell had reached the \$1 Million cap and paid the Company in full for Lifecell's fiscal year ended March 31, 2016.
-The Company expects to begin to record licensee income during the second quarter of fiscal 2016.
-As of February 29, 2016, Lifecell has paid the Company \$4.1 Million for royalties due under the terms of the License and Royalty Agreement.
+As of May 31, 2016, Lifecell has paid the Company \$4.1 Million for royalties due under the terms of the License and Royalty Agreement.